hophuoclanh/bigdata_final/README.md

 [Redis-logo]: https://img.shields.io/badge/Redis%20Queue-DC382D?style=for-the-badge&logo=redis&logoColor=white
 [Redis-url]: https://redis.io/topics/queues

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started

-This is a guide to get your project up and running locally.
+This guide will help you get your project up and running locally.
 Follow these steps to set up your environment and run the project.

 ### Prerequisites